browserstack/browserstack-fastlane-plugin/README.md

 ## About browserstack

-Uploads IPA and APK files to BrowserStack for automation testing.
+Uploads IPA and APK files to BrowserStack for automation and manual testing.

 ## Example